vishal-kasyap/ROS_Camera_Publisher_and_Subscriber/README.md

 This repository consists of ROS Nodes to Publish and Subscribe the Camera Images as a sequence (Video)

 The code is entirely done in Python.
+The following are some required packages before running the script.

 #Required Modules